-The fluids market also includes completion, cementing, acidizing, stimulation and fracturing fluids.
+The drilling fluids market also includes completion, cementing, acidizing, stimulation and production fluids.
 The addressable size of these markets is significant and Bri-Chem continues to grow its business presence in each of these end use applications.
 Bri-Chem has the ability to mix and blend products to grow and adapt to the changing environment and needs of their clients.
-The distribution of chemical supplies and packaging in Canada is operated through Bri-Chem's blending and packaging facilities located in Acheson and Camrose, Alberta.
-The distribution of chemical supplies and packaging in the USA is operated through SCM located in Bakersfield, California.
-Their principal activity is to offer an extensive product line in both packaged and truckload quantities.
-Bri-Chem continues to target different industries including agriculture, mining and forestry for product and industry diversification.
+The distribution of chemical supplies and packaging in Canada is operated through Bri-Chem's blending and packaging facilities located in Acheson and Camrose, Alberta and its stimulation and production chemical blending facility is operated through SBS located in Calgary, Alberta.
+The distribution of cementing chemical supplies and packaging in the USA is operated through SCM located in Bakersfield, California.